 What is trauma?

 Trauma is the physical, emotional and psychological response when a person experiences high levels of fear or stress without having the chance to escape or mobilise (move away).
 This can be meant in a physical or emotional sense.
 Sometimes when this happens a person might find they are unable to move through the stress response, meaning they are frozen in the stress response and unable to recognise that the danger has now ceased.

-However, if the child does not have a good enough caregiving environment, they may not learn how to regulate emotions and it may be more difficult to overcome the emotions that occur when a threat arises.
+However, if the child does not have a good enough care-giving environment, they may not learn how to regulate emotions and it may be more difficult to overcome the emotions that occur when a threat arises.
 In fact, for some people, painful current day experiences can trigger old wounds that activate self sabotaging behaviours and unhelpful coping strategies.
 A lot of these behaviours and strategies make sense when we are able to put them in the context of how our hurt inner child coped and managed in the past.

 Some symptoms of trauma include: